Festivals in Nepal: More Than 50 Festivals

 Rato Machhendranath Festival:

-This Festival was held in Patan in late April-early May.
+This festival was held in Patan from late April to early May.
 Rato Machhendranath is the God of rain and mercy, known as the God Lokeshwar.
-During this Festival, a giant chariot is constructed at Patan, and many people pull it from place to place for more than a month to reach its final destination.
-Legend says that in ancient times Lord Machhendranath once resided in Assam in India.
-Then a religious king and his two officials with Gorakhnath from Kathmandu went to Assam in India to bring him back to Kathmandu.
+During this festival, a giant chariot is constructed at Patan, and many people pull it from place to place for more than a month to reach its final destination.
+Legend says that Lord Machhendranath resided in Assam, India, in ancient times.
+Then, a religious king and his two officials, Gorakhnath from Kathmandu, went to Assam in India to bring him back to Kathmandu.
 They used tantric mantras, changed Machhendranath into a bee, and brought him back to Nepal, putting him in a traditional bud vase.
-Hence Machhendranath is also called a Bungadeo.
+Hence, Machhendranath is also called a Bungadeo.
 Later, people built a town in his name called Bungamati and created a unique temple in the name of Lord Machhendranath at Bungmati in Lalitpur.
-During this Festival, people make two chariots and demonstrate the second for Minnath, son of Machhendranath.
-A large number of enthusiastic crowds, with Newari musicians, participate in this Festival.
-All the devotees gathered to celebrate the Festival will be blessed by the Living Goddess-"Kumari."
-Wherever the Chariot stops and halts the night, devotees come and worship the God Machhendranath, offering flowers, food, fruits, sweets, and rice expecting good luck and rain for its cultivation.
+During this festival, people make two chariots and demonstrate the second for Minnath, son of Machhendranath.
+Many enthusiastic crowds, including Newari musicians, participated in this festival.
+The Living Goddess- Kumari will bless all the devotees gathered to celebrate the festival.
+Wherever the chariot stops and halts the night, devotees come and worship the God Machhendranath, offering flowers, food, fruits, sweets, and rice, expecting good luck and rain for its cultivation.
 People enjoy playing music, performing dances, sacrificing animals, and sharing food.
-On the Festival's final day, the Bhoto (an ornamented waistcoat) of Machhendranath is displayed to the enormous crowd that gathers at Jawalakhel, Lalitpur.
-This Festival is also popularly known as Bhoto Jatra.
+On the festival final day, Machhendranath Bhoto (an ornamented waistcoat) is displayed to the enormous crowd that gathers at Jawalakhel, Lalitpur.
+This festival is also popularly known as Bhoto Jatra.

 Mani Rimdu:

-Mani Rimdu is a Buddhist festival celebrated at Tengboche Monastery in the Everest region by the Sherpa people.
+Mani Rimdu is a Buddhist festival celebrated by the Sherpa people at Tengboche Monastery in the Everest region.
 Mani means prayers to God of compassion, Rim means the small red pellets, and Du means blessings.
 Monks from the Tengboche monastery perform dances wearing different types of masks and pray for the good of all humanity.
-These masked dances performed by the monks are the most exciting and attractive to tourists.
-This Festival lasts for three days.
-1. First day of the Festival, monks' blessings, 2.
-The second day of the Festival – monks' masked dances and 3.
-Bondfire and blessings.
-Tengboche is called a hidden valley also, which is situated at the alleviation of 3800 meters on the way to the Everest Base Camp route, surrounded by beautiful snow-capped mountains.
-You can see Mount Everest also from here and many other beautiful mountains.
-Every year a large number of people come to know this Festival, both locals and tourists.
+These masked dances the monks perform are the most exciting and attractive to tourists.
+This festival lasts for three days: 1.
+The first day of the festival is the monks blessings.
+2. The second day of the Festival of Monk masked dances and 3 days of Bondfire and blessings.
+Tengboche is also called a hidden valley, situated at the alleviation of 3800 meters on the way to the Everest Base Camp route, surrounded by beautiful snow-capped mountains.
+You can also see Mount Everest from here and many other beautiful mountains.
+Every year, many people come to know about this festival, both locals and tourists.
 Here is the Mani Rimdu festival trek to witness it.